XiaoyangQian/FlowView/README.md

 ## Visualization / Reporting
 FlowView is intended to be the middle layer between the data transmission pipeline and visualization tools such as Grafana and Kibana.
 The users are welcomed to do further downstream processing through the Hive tables, generate the metrics of their concern, and ingest the output into the reporting tools of their choice.

+## Notes
+Sample config file is provided under the config folder.
+Config details are ommitted to protect individual and orgnanization privacy.